mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

   - **prepared** (bool): When set to `True` cursor will remain in prepared state after the first :func:`~cursor.execute` method was called.
 Further calls to *execute()* method will ignore the sql statement.
   - **binary** (bool): When set to `True` cursor will be executed using the MariaDB client/server binary protocol.

-  :return: Returns a cursor object or raises an exception if an error occured.
+  :return: Returns a cursor object or raises an exception if an error occurred.

 .. versionadded:: 1.0.1